-5. Attorneys Have the Ability to Easily Transition Between and Among Various Venues
+5. Attorneys Have The Ability To Easily Transition Between And Among Various Venues

 When you are practicing law, you can work in a wide variety of practice settings.
-It is not uncommon for attorneys to start out in the government, go to work for a law firm, go in-house, start their own practices, and even work as a law professor as well.
+It is not uncommon for attorneys to start out in the government, go to work for lead law firms, go in-house, start their own practices, and even work as a law professor as well.
 There are such a wide variety of opportunities and settings that an attorney can be part of it is astonishing.

 Take Kathleen M. Sullivan, for example, one of the nation’s preeminent appellate litigators.
 She began her law career as a constitutional law professor at Harvard Law School.
 Then she became dean of Stanford Law School.
 Today, she is a partner in Quinn Emanuel Urquhart & Sullivan’s New York office, where she represents clients such as Shell Oil, Google, Cisco, and Coca-Cola.
-Her career has taken her from Boston to California to New York, from the halls of academia to those of a top-flight law firm, and to courtrooms and boardrooms all across the country.
+Her career has taken her from Boston to California to New York, from the halls of academia to those of a top-flight firm, and courtrooms and boardrooms all across the country.

-6. Attorneys Have the Ability to Make Profound Changes in Society
+6. Attorneys Have The Ability To Make Profound Changes In Society

 Attorneys can represent the underprivileged, free the wrongly convicted, change laws, empower groups of people, or even influence the functioning of entire governments.
 There is no other profession where an individual can make such profound changes in society.

 Attorneys very quickly learn that the law is a powerful tool that they can use (if they choose) to help people, to shape society in their vision, and to bring positive change to the world.